Minimal toughness in special graph classes: Claw-free graphs

-By Lemma~\ref{claw_cycles}, every cycle of $G$ has length $3$ and by Lemma~\ref{claw_mintoughset} every vertex of every triangle is a cut vertex.
-This implies that two triangles cannot share an edge.
-It also implies that any vertex that is not in a triangle either has degree 1 or is a cut vertex and has degree 2.
-Now apply the reverse of the operation given in step 2 (i.e.~for each triangle, remove its edges, add a new vertex and connect it with the vertices of the triangle).
-Let us call the newly added vertices red, and call the vertices of the triangles green, and the other vertices blue.
-Since the original graph did not contain any cycles other then the triangles, the resulting graph must be a tree.
-The red vertices have degree 3, and the blue vertices have degree 1 or 2.
-If a green vertex has degree at least 3, then this vertex in the original graph was contained by at least 3 triangles, but it must be cut vertex, so this contradicts the 1/2-toughness of the graph.
-So the red vertices of the tree have degree 3, all other vertices have degree 1 or 2.
+By Lemma~\ref{lemma:mintoughsets_in_min_1/2_tough_clawfree}, every vertex of every triangle is a cut-vertex.
+By Lemma~\ref{lemma:cycles_in_min_1/2_tough_clawfree}, two triangles cannot share an edge.
+Since $G$ is claw-free, any vertex not contained in any triangle has degree 1 or 2.
+By Lemma~\ref{lemma:cycles_in_min_1/2_tough_clawfree}, if a vertex is not contained in any triangle, then it is not contained in any cycle; thus it is either of degree~1 or is a cut-vertex.
+Now apply the reverse of the operation given in Step 2 (i.e., for each triangle, remove its edges, add a new vertex and connect it with the vertices of the triangle).
+Let us call the newly added vertices red, the vertices of the triangles green, and the other vertices blue.
+Since $G$ does not contain any cycles except for the triangles, the resulting graph must be a tree.
+Clearly, the red vertices have degree 3 and the blue ones have degree 1 or 2 in the tree.
+Now we show that the green vertices also have degrees 1 or 2 in the tree.
+Since the green vertices are contained in a triangle of $G$, they are cut-vertices.
+Since the toughness of $G$ is $1/2$, it is not difficult to see that the green vertices have degree 1 or 2 in the tree.
+So the red vertices have degree 3, and all the other vertices have degree 1 or 2 in the tree.

-To complete the proof we need to show that the set of vertices of degree 1 and 3 together form an independent set.
-Two leaves cannot be adjacent since the graph is connected and has at least 3 vertices.
-Two vertices of degree 3 (i.e.~red vertices) cannot be adjacent because of the way they were created.
-A vertex of degree 3 and 1 cannot be adjacent, because that would mean that the leaf in the original graph was contained by a triangle and had no neighbors outside the triangle, which contradicts the fact that it was a cut vertex. \end{proof}
+To complete the proof, we need to show that the set of vertices of degrees 1 and 3 in the tree together form an independent set.
+Two leaves of the tree cannot be adjacent since the graph is connected and has at least 3 vertices.
+Two vertices of degree 3 of the tree (i.e.\ red vertices) cannot be adjacent because of the way they were created.
+Two vertices of degrees 1 and 3 of the tree cannot be adjacent since that would mean that this leaf of the tree is contained in a triangle in $G$ and has no neighbors outside the triangle, which contradicts the fact that it is a cut-vertex in $G$. \end{proof}